On the procongruence completion of the Teichm\"uller modular group: Faithfulness of Galois representations

 \subsection{Acknowledgements}

-In his bulk, this work was written during my stay at the University of Costa Rica in San Jos\'e, which, among other things, was a pleasant place to work on my research.
-I thank the Department of Mathematics for the hospitality and, in particular, Jorge Guier for the invitation.
-I also thank S. Mochizuki and A. Tamagawa whose suggestions turned out to be crucial for the proofs, respectively, of Proposition~\ref{lax} and Theorem~\ref{comparison}.
+This work was begun during my stay at the University of Costa Rica in San Jos\'e and completed during my stay at the Department of Mathematics of the University of los Andes in Bogot\'a.
+I thank both institutions for their support.
+I also thank Shinichi Mochizuki who commented on a previous version of this paper and suggested the statement of Lemma~\ref{mochizuki}.

 Address:\, Departamento de Matem\'aticas, Universidad de los Andes, \\ Carrera $1^a$ $\mathrm{N}^o$ 18A-10, Bogot\'a, Colombia. \\ E--mail:\,\,\, marco.boggi@gmail.com